Phys4D: Fine-Grained Physics-Consistent 4D Modeling from Video Diffusion: Data

 \paragraph{Scene Management and Heterogeneous Environments.} To support heterogeneous parallel simulation, different sub-environments may require distinct scene configurations.
 We address this by introducing a \emph{Layout Manager} that programmatically controls asset placement across environments.
 The Layout Manager imports user-specified objects with configurable randomization, enabling diverse, controllable, and reproducible scene layouts.
 This design allows us to efficiently scale data collection across a wide range of scene configurations within a single simulator instance.

-\paragraph{Multi-Modal Camera Strategies} We employ two complementary camera strategies to balance static scene coverage and dynamic viewpoint variation. \textbf{Fixed multi-view cameras} provide dense spatial coverage by placing multiple static cameras around each scene, capturing aligned RGB images together with calibrated intrinsics and extrinsics and dense geometric annotations such as depth and optical flow.
+\paragraph{Multi-Modal Camera Strategies.} We employ two complementary camera strategies to balance static scene coverage and dynamic viewpoint variation. \textbf{Fixed multi-view cameras} provide dense spatial coverage by placing multiple static cameras around each scene, capturing aligned RGB images together with calibrated intrinsics and extrinsics and dense geometric annotations such as depth and optical flow.
 In parallel, \textbf{dynamic trajectory cameras} simulate realistic cinematography by sampling continuous camera motions (e.g., orbit, dolly, crane, tracking, and first-person) along parameterized trajectories, producing frame-level pose annotations for training trajectory-aware video generation models.

 \paragraph{Simulation Throughput and Data Scale.} Our data collection pipeline is optimized for high-throughput simulation.
-On a single NVIDIA RTX 4090 GPU with 24\,GB memory, we run up to 1{,}024 simulation environments in parallel.
-Each environment is simulated for 10 seconds of effective interaction time, resulting in approximately 5000 video clips collected per hour on a single GPU.
-This efficiency enables large-scale data generation at low computational cost.
+On a single NVIDIA RTX 4090 GPU with 24\,GB memory, we run up to 1{,}024 simulation environments in parallel, enabling efficient large-scale data generation at relatively low computational cost.
+Each environment is simulated for 10 seconds of effective interaction time.

 We construct a base set of 200 simulation scenes and expand it to approximately 250{,}000 distinct environments through domain randomization over initial object configurations, physical parameters, and surface textures.
 For each environment, we collect five camera trajectories, including three fixed-view cameras and two dynamic camera motions, providing diverse spatial and temporal observations of the same underlying physical scene.
+This yields approximately 1.25M annotated 10-second videos, corresponding to about 3.5K hours of simulation video, together with over 15\,TB of multi-modal annotations.